-Radiance of the Seas is cruising from Sydney to New Zealand, and return.
-Join our exclusive solo traveller group, combining the enjoyment of our group dining for our solo cruisers, along with the other Cruise Circle for Solos benefits, with the excitement and freedom of solo travel.
+Ovation of the Seas is cruising from Sydney to the South Pacific.
+Join our exclusive solo traveller group on this 9 night cruise, combining the enjoyment of our group dining for our solo cruisers, along with the other Cruise Circle for Solos benefits, with the excitement and freedom of solo travel.

 While there’s days at sea to enjoy the multitude of activities and entertainment offered on board, you can also take advantage of the many shore excursions on offer.

 Find out all you need to know about Cruise Circle for Solos

 With Quantum Class, it’s brought a revolution to sea.